karatelabs/karate/README.md

             <includes>
                 <include>animals/AnimalsTest.java</include>
             </includes>
-            <disableXmlReport>true</disableXmlReport>
             <systemProperties>
-                <cucumber.options>--plugin junit:target/surefire-reports/cucumber-junit.xml</cucumber.options>
+                <cucumber.options>--plugin junit:target/cucumber-junit.xml</cucumber.options>
             </systemProperties>
         </configuration>
     </plugin>
 ```

-This is actually the recommended configuration for generating CI-friendly reports when using Cucumber.
-The `<disableXmlReport>` suppresses the default JUnit XML output normally emitted by the `maven-surefire-plugin`.
-And note how the `cucumber.options` can be specified using the `<systemProperties>` configuration.
+This is actually the recommended configuration for generating CI-friendly reports when using Cucumber and note how the `cucumber.options` can be specified using the `<systemProperties>` configuration.
 Options here would over-ride corresponding options specified if a `@CucumberOptions` annotation is present (on `AnimalsTest.java`).
 So for the above example, any `plugin` options present on the annotation would not take effect, but anything else (for example `tags`) would continue to work.

 With the above in place, you don't have to use `-Dtest=AnimalsTest` on the command-line any more.
-And the Cucumber JUnit XML report would appear within the default `target/surefire-reports` directory (file names don't matter), and this will ensure that your CI and reporting routines work as you would expect.
-For example, the report would be in terms of how many Cucumber scenarios passed or failed.
+You may need to point your CI to the location of the JUnit XML report (e.g. `target/cucumber-junit.xml`) so that test-reports are generated correctly.

 The [Karate Demo](karate-demo) has a working example of this set-up.
 Also refer to the section on [switching the environment](#switching-the-environment) for more ways of running tests via Maven using the command-line.